 As we have noted, a consumer may not be present and involved in service delivery.
 For example, a customer may simply call a workshop to pick up a faulty computer for repairs.
 Even in such a case, the service delivery system involves the processes beginning from the receipt of the order to the point at which the repaired equipment is delivered and payment made for services rendered.

 Visualizing the stages of the service delivery and identification of the activities involved in each stage.
 A flowchart diagram is an important tool that enables the manager to depict the various stages of rendering the services.
-Visualizing the stages of the service delivery must take into account not only the requirements of service delivery from the point of view of the firm but also the needs and behavior of customers patronizing the system.
+Visualizing the stages of the service delivery must take into account not only the requirements of service delivery from the firm but also the needs and behavior of customers patronizing the system.

 Arrangement of the delivery process in a logical sequence such that people and materials flow through the system easily and conveniently.
 This involves the careful layout of equipment with careful attention to the needs and convenience of the customer and the elimination of bottlenecks in the process.